Loonee Tunes!

 Loonee Tunes! is the second album by British 2 Tone and ska band Bad Manners, from the year 1980.
 In keeping with the format of their first album, the first track is an instrumental.
 It reached number 36 on the UK album chart.
 The album opens with "Echo 4-2" which became the band's cult instrumental introduction number at all live gigs.
+The album's name is a reference to the popular Looney Tunes cartoon series.

 Track listing

 All songs by Bad Manners unless noted.